juliaguida/oystercard/algorithmic_complexity/README.md

 There are two workshops supporting this topic.
 * Watch the first one once you have written some algorithms for shuffle and reverse: https://www.youtube.com/watch?v=Vc8kuSBouPA&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=3
-* Watch the second one once you have improved your initial algorithsm and written some code for find duplicates: https://www.youtube.com/watch?v=osPEozXe4JY&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=4
+* Watch the second one once you have improved your initial algorithms and written some code for find duplicates: https://www.youtube.com/watch?v=osPEozXe4JY&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=4

 **Resources**:
 * [Here’s a table that shows the cost of operations on different data structures](https://en.wikipedia.org/wiki/Dynamic_array#Performance)